Oslo Bors asks shareholders to accept Nasdaq's latest buyout offer

 On Monday, Nasdaq said it had the support of one-third of Oslo Bors shareholders.
 These shareholders also reaffirmed their intention not to accept the offer made by Euronext, the company said.

-Reporting by Diptendu Lahiri in Bengaluru and Inti Landauro in Paris; Editing by Shinjini Ganguli, Sai Sachin Ravikumar and Bate Felix in Paris
+Reporting by Diptendu Lahiri in Bengaluru; Editing by Shinjini Ganguli and Sai Sachin Ravikumar